 - The view as you enter the Cathedral of the spiral staircase is said to have inspired the staircase to Dumbledore’s office in the famous Harry Potter series.

 - The Cathedral has been featured in many famous movies such as; Thor, Sherlock Holmes, Mary Poppins and Lawrence of Arabia

 Is St Paul’s Cathedral catholic or protestant?

 Given its ambiguous name, it can be hard to tell.
-Until the reformation St Paul’s used to be a Catholic Church, however since the 16th Century it has been an Anglican Church and as such is Protestant.
+Until the reformation St Paul’s was a Catholic Church, however, since the 16th Century it has been an Anglican Church and as such is Protestant.